How uv Works Under the Hood

 ├── docs/ # MkDocs documentation

-├── python/ # A small Python package (the uv wheel)
+├── python/ # Small Python shim package (the uv PyPI wheel)

 ├── scripts/ # Benchmarking, release tooling

-├── test/ # Test fixtures and requirement files
+├── test/ # Test fixtures, requirement files for benchmarks

 ├── Cargo.toml # Rust workspace root